Morgan Stanley rejiggers brokerage regions, cuts 4 top jobs

-NEW YORK Morgan Stanley (MS.N) has eliminated four regional manager jobs in a reorganization of its brokerage joint venture that trims the number of regions, the second time in eight months it has reduced its manager ranks.
+NEW YORK, July 30 Morgan Stanley has eliminated four regional manager jobs in a reorganization of its brokerage joint venture that trims the number of regions, the second time in eight months it has reduced its manager ranks.

 The Morgan Stanley Smith Barney brokerage, the largest in the United States with nearly 17,000 financial advisers, will have four regional managers reporting to three divisions led by Richard Skae in the Northeast, Arnold "Bill" McMahon in the Midwest and South, and Douglas Kentfield in the West.